kraiz/django-crontab/README.md

   * default is read from DJANGO_SETTINGS_MODULE environment variable

 * CRONTAB\_DJANGO\_MANAGE\_PATH
-  * path to manage.py file
+  * path to manage.py file (including the manage.py itself, i.e. '/home/john/web/manage.py')
   * default is build using DJANGO\_PROJECT\_NAME

 * CRONTAB\_PYTHON\_EXECUTABLE
   * path to the python interpreter executable used to run the scheduled job
-  * default uses the interpreter executable used to `add` the jobs
+  * default uses the interpreter executable used to `add` the jobs (via 'python manage.py crontab add')

 * CRONTAB\_COMMAND\_PREFIX
   * something you wanne do before job gets executed.